mekelgxns/Covid19_PowerBI/README.md

 # Covid19_PowerBI
-this dashboard create just for fun, and behind this dashboard i just relationship the data in Power Query
+this dashboard create just for fun, and behind this dashboard i create some relationship the data in Power Query